-These assessment matters shall be considered with regard to the following principles because in the Rural Landscapes the applicable activities are inappropriate unsuitable in many locations:
+These assessment matters shall be considered with regard to the following principles because in the Rural Landscapes the applicable activities are inappropriate in many locations:

-21.7.2.1 The assessment matters shall be stringently applied to the effect that successful applications are, on balance, consistent with the criteria.

-21.7.2.2 Existing vegetation that:

-- a. was either planted after, or, self seeded and less than 1 metre in height at 28 September 2002; and, - b. obstructs or substantially interferes with views of the proposed development from roads or other public places, shall not be considered: - as beneficial under any of the following assessment matters unless the Council considers the vegetation (or some of it) is appropriate for the location in the context of the proposed development; and - · as part of the permitted baseline.

-21.7.2.3 Effects on landscape quality and character:
+- 21.7.2.1 The assessment matters shall be stringently applied to the effect that successful applications are, on balance, consistent with the criteria. - Existing vegetation that: 21.7.2.2 - was either planted after, or, self seeded and less than 1 metre in height at 28 September 2002; - obstructs or substantially interferes with views of the proposed development from roads or other public places, shall not be considered: - as beneficial under any of the following assessment matters unless the Council considers the vegetation (or some of it) is appropriate for the location in the context of the proposed development; and - as part of the permitted baseline. - Effects on landscape quality and character: 21.7.2.3